ocsig/deploymentmanager-samples/community/cloud-foundation/docs/tutorials/getting-started-01.md

 ![Resource Name](etc/getting-started-01-resource-name.png)

-Once we defined the type and the name of our resources all we have left is define the properties for our folders.
+Once we defined the type and the name of our resources all we have left is to define the properties for our folders.
 This is what one folder configuration looks like:

 ```yaml
       - name: production